h15200/notes/dataStructures.md

 ### Bucket sort

-- used for numbers and frequences.
-O(n) time!
+- used for numbers and frequences. usually m log n where m is the number of items in one bucket, which is usually faster than the traditional n log n

 1. get the top bound
    - for numbers, it's the max num. you'll need to run through the array once to find it